September 20, 2018

 RTI efforts will fail if we do not understand and embrace the art and the science of goal setting.
 We need to employ both global growth goals and skill mastery growth goals if we are to have a clear picture of “where we are going and if we are getting there.”
 Serendipitous wanderings are not advisable or acceptable in terms of our RTI efforts.

 Watch Dr. Gibbs’ webinar on intervention goals to explore how you can keep your RTI or MTSS program on the right track.
 You’ll learn best practices for setting global growth goals, setting skill mastery goals, and analyzing intervention outcomes based on these goals.
-Just click the graphic below to watch the webinar:
+Just click the button below to watch the webinar: